Flea allergy dermatitis at a glance

 - Oral glucocorticoid therapy (usually prednisolone) to control inflammation and relieve itchiness.
 Long-term steroid use can produce side effects, therefore will be discontinued once symptoms resolve.

-Strict flea control to prevent flea infestation in the first place.
+Strict flea control to prevent a flea infestation in the first place.
 Veterinary approved flea products are the most effective.
 These include topical treatments and oral tablets.
 Some flea products are becoming less effective as fleas build up a resistance.

 - Never use a flea product designed for dogs on your cat.
 Dog flea products contain different ingredients which are highly toxic to cats.